CharOConnell/chateaux-of-brittany/README.md

 - Check that email address box requires an @ and produces the correct error message
 -

+Testing the map functionality:
+- Check that the map orients itself within Brittany
+- Check that it sets up automatically with a selection of castles as markers
+- Try clicking on each marker to see if the information fills out using my JavaScript code
+- Check that there is a message saying nothing is found if the API cannot find any information
+- Check that there are no photos or information lingering when searching for a new castle
+- Check that there is a loading search text
+- Try inputting non-English to the search panel to receive an error
+- Check markers are overwritten with any new searches

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.